 We've learned that the Commutative Property and Associative Property apply to addition... but not division.
 What if there was a way to rewrite subtraction as addition?
 Then we could apply the Commutative and Associative Properties to subtraction expressions, too!
 Let's explore this idea.

-Let's play a game.
-Draw a two-column table on the board to record student responses.
-Label the left-hand side "Starting Value," and label the right-hand side "?"
-(See example below).
+I'm going to draw a two-column table on the board.
+I'm labelling the left-hand side "Starting Value," and I'm labelling the right-hand side "Additive Inverse".